YYx00xZZ/go-ethereum/README.md

 ```
 I've provided the same tests reworked to be compatible with Geth.

+When running the docker container with Geth, I do not use bind mount and I am making sure that the geth_data dir from previous steps is cleaned so I can be sure that I am working with the contract previously deployed in the container.

 ## Go Ethereum

 Golang execution layer implementation of the Ethereum protocol.